2010 United States House of Representatives elections in West Virginia: Predictions

+Aftermath

+Oliverio has been a registered Republican since joining that party in January 2018.
+He lost a general election bid that year for West Virginia’s 13th State Senate district to incumbent Democrat Bob Beach but made a comeback in 2022 by winning that seat when Beach retired.

 District 2

 This conservative district, which stretched from metro Charleston in western West Virginia to the Potomac River in the eastern region of the state, has been represented by Republican Congresswoman Shelley Moore Capito since 2001.
 Although Capito faced serious challenges to her re-election in 2006 and 2008, she was not seen as vulnerable this year, with The New York Times declaring this a safe Republican race.

 During the race, longtime Senator Robert Byrd died, and Capito was seen as the strongest candidate to challenge Joe Manchin in the special election to fill out the remainder of Byrd's term.
 Ultimately, Capito declined to enter the race, choosing to run for re-election.

 She faced Democratic nominee Virginia Lynch Graf and Constitution Party candidate Phil Hudok in the general election, whom she was able to defeat in an overwhelming landslide to win a sixth term in Congress.